hanatos/vkdt/src/pipe/modules/filmsim/readme.md

 * `enlarger` mode of exposing the paper: output straight film negative or resize output
 * `filter m` when exposing the print paper, dial in this share of magenta filter
 * `filter y` when exposing the print paper, dial in this share of yellow filter
+* `tune m` fine tune the magenta filter. think of this as a red/green tint
+* `tune y` fine tune the yellow filter. think of this as a warm/cold white balance temperature